wellcomecollection/docs/rfcs/066-graph_pipeline/README_SB.md

   validation and type safety.
 * Repeatedly inserting the same node or edge into the graph should only result in one node or edge being created.
 In practice this means implementing all operations as "upsert" operations.
 In openCypher language, this means using `MERGE` instead of `CREATE`.

-TODO: Is there a case where we would prefer using CREATE instead of MERGE?
+This will ensure that repeated runs of the pipeline on the same source data will be idempotent without requiring additional pipeline logic for tracking which items have already been inserted into the graph.

 ## Architecture